Guide

 Run the conversion.

-Validate the output before using it in your project or workflow.
+Validate the JSON structure before using it in an app, API, script, or workflow.

 After you finish